JanealSmi/MC_Robotics_Library/CodingC/Boolean/whileLoops.md

       return 0;
     }

-When doing inequalities we can  use a similar format, here I'll be using an ET/Distance sensor as it is an `analog` sensor:
+When doing inequalities we can use a similar format using a range we set, here I'll be using an ET/Distance sensor as it is an `analog` sensor:

     #include <stdio.h>
 	  #include <kipr/wombat.h>